MairiSpencer/Data-Science-Portfolio/Neuroimaging.md

 # Neuroimaging of Multiple Brain Slices
 This code was for an assignment demonstrating neuroimaging with MRI data.
 Specifically, this question visualized 3D images of multiple slices of a human brain.
-It arranged this in a 4 x 4 array and used the enumerate loop variable to create the for loop.
+This was arranged in a 4 x 4 array and consisted of the enumerate loop variable to create the for loop within this code.

 ```
 fig, axs = plt.subplots(4, 4, figsize=[8, 8])